 Rainbow fish are low maintenance and are a favorite for beginners.
 The fish rarely gets sick as long as water quality is maintained.
 They also don’t need to eat every day.
 You can be away from home for a long weekend without needing anyone to feed your fish.

 The fish are accustomed to going without food for days during famine periods in the wild.
 A Rainbowfish is the best choice for anyone looking for a pet despite their busy schedules.

 Rainbowfish do not attack larger species even when they feel threatened.
 They will just hide behind plants and rocks when they feel threatened.
-They will enjoy the company of active and peaceful species in the tank.
-Larger size and aggressive species should not be kept with the Rainbowfish.
+They will enjoy the company of other active and peaceful species in their tank.

 Rainbowfish are generally very immune to many types of sickness and rarely succumb to illnesses.
 In this section, we’ll discuss some of the most common diseases that affect the fish.